This article breaks down the steps required to set up, execute and sign a warrant grant

 3. Signing the agreement

 This page will also tell you when the signing has been done by the witness and the warrant holder, so it is important to keep checking this page regularly to know when it is your turn to sign.
-It will be on the Companies side to sign the document when you see the status is:
+The company will need to sign when you see the status "Issuer signing awaiting Signatures".

 Selecting add new witness will bring you to the page below where you can enter the personal information of the person you wish to be your witness.
 When you are done, click "Finish".